Inheritance disputes and contentious probate

 All types of litigation can often be unpredictable, and it is difficult to accurately estimate how long some cases may take.
 Each type of case can bring about different timescales, and each case can be different anyway.
 Much will depend upon the responsiveness of opponent parties.
 Contentious probate cases are notoriously problematic when it comes to estimating timescales, because even after a judgment has been given or a case settled, there may be additional ancillary administrative work that prevents bring into effect any judgment or settlement.
 We will always try to estimate timescales as best we can and right from the outset.

 You can stop a Grant of Probate or Grant of Letters of Administration from being issued.
 You do this by entering a Caveat at the Probate Registry.
-You will need to provide your name, address, and a summary of the reasons why a Grant should not be issued.
-You will need to pay a court fee of £3.00, and it will protect you for 6 months.
+You will need to provide your name, address, and certain details regarding the Deceased.
+You will need to pay a court fee of £3.00, and it will prevent probate for being issued for a period of 6 months.
 Please note: if you prevent probate from being issued without good reason, you may leave yourself exposed to paying another party’s legal costs.
 It is recommended that you seek legal advice before applying to enter a caveat.

 Probate is the practice of sorting out a deceased person’s affairs after they have died.
 This will involve locating any testamentary dispositions (i.e. a will); arranging a funeral; collecting in their assets and converting them into cash (where applicable); obtaining a Grant from the probate registry; settling or paying the deceased’s debts and liabilities; and, distributing the estate to the beneficiaries.